zio/zio-cache/README.md

 ZIO Cache features:
 * **ZIO Native** - Deep ZIO integration including support for concurrent lookups, failure, and interruption.
 * **Simple** - Unified interface for synchronous and asynchronous caches.
-* **Compositional** - Definition of cache in terms of lookup function allowing building complex caches with arbitrary backends in addition to simple ones.
+* **Compositional** - Definition of cache in terms of lookup function allows supporting arbitrary backends.

 Check out the microsite for more information!